-- (1) Member of the Audit Committee. - (2) 282,500 of these Common Shares are held by Dr. Jivraj's spouse, however, Dr. Jivraj has control and direction over them.
+- (1) Member of the audit committee. - (2) Chair of the audit committee. - (3) Member of the compensation and corporate governance committee. - (4) Chair of the compensation and corporate governance committee. - (5) 945,500 of these Common Shares are held indirectly by Mr. Tannas. - (6) 282,500 of these Common Shares are held by Dr. Jivraj's spouse, however, Dr. Jivraj has control and direction over them.

-The directors of the Corporation, as a group, control 3,801,000 Common Shares representing 12.44% of the outstanding Common Shares, before giving effect to the exercise of any outstanding stock options or other rights.
+The directors of the Corporation, as a group, control 3,280,000 Common Shares representing 10.68% of the outstanding Common Shares, before giving effect to the exercise of any outstanding stock options or other rights.